-Amazing protein based foods for hair growth include eggs, fatty fish like salmon, herring, and mackerel, oysters, Greek yogurt, quinoa, and beans.
+Amazing protein based foods for hair growth include eggs, fatty fish like salmon, herring, mackerel, oysters, Greek yogurt, quinoa, and beans.

 Biotin is a complex vitamin that researchers are still unsure of its effects on hair growth, where little evidence is scarce.
 But what they do know is that having a deficiency in biotin leads to hair loss.
 So stock up on foods that are rich in this vitamin.
-Foods such as nuts and sees, egg yolk, salmon, dairy, avocados, sweet potatoes, and cauliflower are all rich in biotin.
+Foods such as nuts and seeds, egg yolk, salmon, dairy, avocados, sweet potatoes, and cauliflower are all rich in biotin.

+3.)
 Omega-3 Fatty Acids

 This is a nutrient that many of us hear of, but don’t quite understand the effect it has on our hair.
-Omega-3 fatty acids nourishes hair at the follicles, boosting strength, luster, and thickness while also soothing dry scalps and inhibiting the inflammation that can result in hair loss.
+Omega-3 fatty acids nourish hair at the follicles, boosting strength, luster, and thickness while also soothing dry scalps and inhibiting the inflammation that can result in hair loss.

 At the cellular level, omega-3 fatty acids help to make up the cell membrane, regulating what enters and exits the cell.
 A proper functioning membrane allows the necessary nutrients into the cell, and allowing waste to pass out of it, protecting the cell from attack by keeping foreign bodies out.
-Eating foods rich in this nutrient will keep your hair healthy as can be, while promoting hair growth and a healthy scalp.
-Foods rich in omega 3 fatty acids are fish, walnuts, chia seeds, flaxseeds, hemp seeds, egg yolk, soybeans, and wild rice.
+Eating foods rich in this nutrient will keep your hair healthy as can be, while also promoting hair growth and a healthy scalp.
+Foods rich in omega 3 fatty acids include fish, walnuts, chia seeds, flaxseeds, hemp seeds, egg yolk, soybeans, and wild rice.

-Each and every vitamin helps slow down the conversion of testosterone of DHT, improving scalp circulation and encouraging new growth by helping to remove barriers to blood flow.
+Each and every vitamin helps slow down the conversion of testosterone to DHT, improving scalp circulation and encouraging new growth by helping to remove barriers to blood flow.
 It’s a great way to stay healthy as well as keep those locks from falling out.